Squalomix/repeats/README.md

 ## Closing words

-The tips covered in this page arose from technical development, biological analysis, and discussion by John Rozewicki, Jeremy Berthelier, and Shigehiro Kuraku.
+The pieces of information covered in this page arose from technical development, biological analysis, and discussion by John Rozewicki, Jeremy Berthelier, and Shigehiro Kuraku.